 Effects on Air Quality

-Higher penetration of UV-B radiation (due to reduced stratospheric ozone) results in higher photo-dissociation rates of crucial trace gases.
+Increased penetration of UV-B radiation (due to reduced stratospheric ozone) leads to high photo-dissociation rates of essential trace gases.
 These gases control the chemical reactivity of the troposphere.
 It may increase both formation and destruction of ozone and related oxidants like hydrogen peroxide.

-The oxidants have adverse effects on human health, terrestrial plants, and outdoor materials.
-Variations in the hydroxyl radical (OH) may alter the atmospheric lifetimes of crucial gases such as methane and Chloro Fluoro Carbons (CFCs) substitutes.
+The oxidants have harmful effects on human health, terrestrial plants, and outdoor materials.
+Variations in the hydroxyl radicals (OH) may alter the atmospheric lifetimes of crucial gases such as methane and CFC substitutes.
 Increased tropospheric reactivity starts to enhance the formation of particulate matter such as cloud condensation nuclei.

 Effects on Materials

-Increased levels of UV radiation are known to have adverse effects on synthetic polymers and biopolymers.
+Increased levels of UV radiation are known to have harmful effects on synthetic polymers and biopolymers.
 UV-B radiation speeds up the photodegradation levels of these substances, thus restricting their life expectancy.
-It causes discoloration to loss of mechanical integrity.
+It causes discoloration and loss of mechanical integrity.

 The chlorine radicals can undergo complex chemical reactions generating chlorine monoxide, which attacks an ozone molecule converting it into oxygen and, in the process, regenerating the chlorine atom again.
 Thus, the ozone-destroying effect is catalytic, and a small amount of CFC would be destroying a large number of ozone molecules.

-The whole world looks at the scientific community for the resolution of any crisis.
+The entire world looks to the scientific community for solutions to any crisis.
 The people ignore the fact that The Supreme God Kabir made all the universes and creatures.
-The Supreme can do everything, so why should one not urge Him for corrective measures?
+The Supreme can do everything, so why not turn to Him for corrective measures?

 The Supreme God Kabir has given us a far better opportunity than our ancestors by initiating a Bhakti Yug in which we can understand the value of True Worship.
-He has done this through His Tatvdarshi Saint Rampal Ji Maharaj from Haryana, India.
-The readers must read the Sacred Book Gyan Ganga and listen to Sermons of Saint Rampal Ji Maharaj at Satlok Ashram YouTube Channel to discover the mystery of the creation of the universe.
-Along with know how true worship given by Supreme God Kabir can benefit mankind.
+He has done this through His sole messenger, Tatvdarshi Sant Rampal Ji Maharaj from Haryana, India.
+The readers must read the Sacred Book Gyan Ganga and listen to Sermons of Saint Rampal Ji Maharaj at Satlok Ashram YouTube Channel to discover the mystery about the creation of the universe.
+Additionally, understand how true worship given by Supreme God Kabir can benefit mankind.

 Answer: UN General Assembly in 1994 declared 16th September as World Ozone Day.